venkatadeepak93/Image/README.md

 Better Structure and with package.json file will be added in the coming days.

 Currently, please run Image.html file in your browser.
-Make sure the api endpoint to fetch image links is running, fill the form and submit.
+Make sure the api(change value in file appropriately.) endpoint to fetch image links is running, fill the form and submit.